 For small areas of damage to the acrylic protective coating, or where oxidation is beginning to occur, remove all traces of the acrylic coating with a good grade of lacquer solvent and then thoroughly clean the aluminum with an aluminum cleaner.
-Then respray the area with clear acrylic lacquer.
+Respray the area with clear acrylic lacquer.
 All items needed for these minor repairs to the exterior shell are available at Wally Byam Stores.
-For extensive refinishing we recommend that you contact an Airstream Service Center or the factory for instructions or to arrange for factory service.
-To keep vour trailer looking new, paint the "A-Frame," and rear frame periodically, by brushing on aluminum lacquer or, if possible, by spraying.
+For extensive refinishing we recommend that you contact an Airstream Service Center or the factory for instructions.
+To keep your trailer looking new, paint the "A" frame, L.P.G. tanks, and rear frame periodically, by brushing on aluminum lacquer or, if possible, by spraying.